robey/packrattle/README.md

 you can start with a few basic parsers which match a string or regex, and build more complex parsers out of functions that combine them: "a or b", "a then b", "repeat(a)", and so on.

+a "packrat" parser just keeps a cache (for the duration of parsing a single string) of the results for each parser at each position, so that if there's a lot of backtracking, it doesn't do the same work over and over again.

 basic methods
 -------------